lanetix/redux-debounced/README.md

 Debounce middleware for [Redux](https://github.com/rackt/redux).

+Winmore forked this since an unmerged PR will fix a bug we are having, and the PR has been open for over a year.
+No other changes have been made.

 ## What's debounce?

 Debounce allows you to discard a fast paced action from updating your state until a certain period of time passes after the last action is fired.